 The vintage window is one of a pair.
 The other one is in rough shape, and needs work to get it able to withstand being used for a display of this kind.

 The owl is actually a Mason Bee House, one of several that I have around the place.
 The shed is one we built as a storage shed, and it looked a little lonely without a display to brighten it up.
-Now Bliss is just as beautiful as the other sheds on the property.

 See all kinds of other junk gardening ideas here.